starlane-io/starlane/docs/content/roadmap.md

   - pipeline DSL for message ports
   - pipeline DSL for http requests & responses

-### WEB SERVER IMPROVEMENTS version: 0.4.0 [backlog]
-* ability to serve a static site via an ArtifactBundle
-* ability to tag a specific artifact (such as tagging it to the 'latest' version) so that router configs can refernce by tag instead of exact version number
-* FIX: return proper HttpResponse headers
-* FIX: some issues with router cause it to crash
-* improvement of router configuration to make it look more like bind configuration

 ### REMOTE SERIALIZATION & API version: 0.5.0 [backlog]
 * create a serialization for accessing resources remotely